twinnydotdev/twinny/README.md

 Contributions are welcome please open an issue describing your changes and open a pull request when ready.

 This project is under MIT licence, please read the [LICENSE](https://github.com/rjmacarthy/twinny/blob/master/LICENSE) file for more information.

+## Disclaimer

+This plugin is provided "as is" and is under active development.
+This means that at times it may not work fully as expected.